You wouldn’t wish a personal financial crisis on anyone.

 A PFC can be triggered by a range of factors but the most common is a debt burden which has careered out of control.

 But with discipline and some hard work, there is a way out.
-Here’s our six-step guide on how to handle a PFC, so that you can turn things around as quickly as possible.
+Here’s my six-step guide on how to handle a PFC, so that you can turn things around as quickly as possible.

 Before anything else, draw up a list of all your assets and debts to get a bird’s eye view of where you’re at financially.
 Then, build a budget to work out where your money actually goes.